admiralappsec/eks-github-actions-demo/README.md

-# aks-ga-demo
+# amazon eks-github-actions-demo

-This github repository hosts an example use of the AKS Contrast Security GitHub Action.
+This github repository hosts an example use of the Amazon EKS Contrast Security GitHub Action.

 ## Prerequisites